ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sshkeys/sshkeys_winos.md

 ### What you need

-#### Filezilla

-You will need to install `Filezilla` in order to transfer the public SSH key to the HPCC cluster.

-1. Download the `Filezilla Client` for Windows [here](https://filezilla-project.org/download.php?show_all=1).
-        * Make sure your Windows system is updated to the latest version.
-2. Follow the install wizard to complete the install of `Filezilla`.

 #### MobaXterm

 You will need to install `MobaXterm` in order to generate your `SSH keys` and also to transfer the keys to the cluster.